ezekielologunde/Cybersecurity/Tiktok.md

 ## 📜 Note

-This list is maintained by the community and is not affiliated with TikTok or any of the content creators listed.
+The community maintains this list and is not affiliated with TikTok or any of the content creators listed.
 Follow counts and activity levels may vary.

 ## 🔄 Updates